Guidelines for Funding Applicants (v1.6)

 2.1 Application rounds for the CAAR Grants Program will be advertised on the CAAR website.

-2.3 Applications that are incomplete, that do not include the requested documentation, or do not address the selection criteria may be deemed ineligible.
+2.3 Applications that are incomplete, do not include the requested documentation, or do not address the selection criteria may be deemed ineligible.

 2.5 CAAR reserves the right to amend without notice the Funding Application Form and these associated Guidelines for Funding Applicants.
 It is the responsibility of applicants to check with the CAAR website or the CAAR Secretariat on tel: (02) 6261 2090 or email: email@example.com that the respective documents are current.